-Websites cannot gain access to information you didn't provide to them, and they can't access other files on your computer.
+Websites cannot gain access to information you didn't provide and they cannot access other files on your computer.

-Whilst it is possible that information contained in cookies we use, could be made available to third party websites, MCB ensures you that those will not voluntarily be disclosed.
+Whilst it is possible that information contained in cookies we use, could be made available to third party websites, MCB shall ensure that these shall not be voluntarily disclosed.

 A cookie is a simple text file that is saved on your computer or mobile device, and which are designed to store a modest amount of information.